JetBrains/kotlin-multiplatform-dev-docs/topics/compose-popups.md

         Popup(
             // Positions the popup relative to the button alignment = Alignment.TopStart,
-            offset = IntOffset(0, 120),
+            // Shifts the popup by (x, y) in pixels offset = IntOffset(0, 120),
-            // Hides the popup when the user presses outside of it onDismissRequest = { isPopupOpen = false },
+            // Hides the popup when it is dismissed,
-            // Makes the popup focusable so it can receive key events properties = PopupProperties(focusable = true)
+            // for example, when the user clicks outside it onDismissRequest = { isPopupOpen = false }
         ) {
             Box(
                 Modifier